wincle626/Synthesizable-approXimate-Linear-Algebra-Library-SXLAL-/README.md

 # Synthesizable approXimate Linear Algebra Library ( SXLAL )
 This is a C++ template libray for various precision linear algebra.
 It is aiming to research on the approximate computing for optimization algorithms with linear algebra arithmetics in the software layer.
+The code is synthesizable using High Lever Synthesis (HLS) tool targeting on the hardware design on FPGA.

 ## Dependent Libraries
 sudo apt install python python-numpy python-matplotlib libboost-all-dev libeigen3-dev fftw-dev -y